jeanlain/HTvertebrates/README.md

 Scripts used in "Horizontal transfer and evolution of transposable elements in vertebrates" by Hua-Hao Zhang, Jean Peccoud, Min-Rui-Xuan Xu, Xiao-Gu Zhang, Clément Gilbert (submitted).
 These scripts perform the bulk of the analyses.

-These scripts come with no warranty.
+Disclamer: these scripts come with no warranty.
 They are not a ready-to-use piece of software that could apply the pipeline to any dataset, as assumptions are made regarding the naming of certain files and about the computer hardware used for the analyses (which varied depending on the task performed, due to various constraints).
 Also, some early parts of the pipeline are not automated and were run "manually" on each species.

 # Requirements